-Thunbergia are half hardy climbing plants.
+Thunbergia plants are half hardy climbing plants.

 They bloom from summer to autumn and usually carry flat or trumpet like flowers.